-Born on April 16, 1972, Tracy K. Smith was raised in Falmouth, Massachusetts.
+Born on April 16, 1972, Tracy K. Smith was born in Falmouth, Massachusetts, and raised in Fairfield, California.
+She is the youngest of five children.
 She studied at Harvard, where she joined the Dark Room Collective, a reading series for writers of color.
 She went on to receive her MFA from Columbia University.

 A starred review of Smith's work in Publisher's Weekly noted her "lyric brilliance and political impulses."
 A review of Duende in The New York Times Book Review stated, "The most persuasively haunted poems here are those where [Smith] casts herself not simply as a dutiful curator of personal history but a canny medium of fellow feeling and the stirrings of the collective unconscious...it's this charged air of rapt apprehension that gives her spare, fluid lines their coolly incantatory tenor."